mcasey5216/email-taskrunner/README.md

     1. CSS Support and Inlining
     2. Images
     3. Unsupported Tags and Attributes
-6. Notes on Pug
-7. Notes on Sass

 ## Dependencies
 Clone down this repository into your preferred directory.